wizhardhacker1/HarpoonAI_Chat_GPT/README.md

    ```bash
    ./installer.sh
    ```
    !!
 STOP IF RUNNING _ Replace the `index.html` and `server.py` files with the original versions from the `HarpoonAI` folder.
-This step may be necessary due to potential file modifications during runtime !!
+This step is necessary due to upgraded files !!

 1. **Frontend Update:**